Muharram 2022: Everything you need to know

 As one of the most important festivals in the Muslim calendar, Muharram marks the beginning of the new Islamic year.
 It follows Ramadan as the second holiest divine month and is one of the four sacred months mentioned in the Koran.
-The UAE Federal Authority for Government Human Resources (FAHR) recently declared a holiday for the beginning of the new Islamic year on August 23, 2020.
-In this Pacific Prime Dubai article, we’ll cover everything you need to know about Muharram 2020.
+If you’re wondering when Muharram 2022 is, the beginning of the new Islamic year falls on July 30th this year.
+In this Pacific Prime Dubai article, we’ll cover everything you need to know about Muharram 2022.

 What is Muharram?

-The word Muharram translates to “forbidden, banned, illicit, or prohibited”.
+The word ‘Muharram’ translates to “forbidden, banned, illicit, or prohibited”.
 It is the second most significant month following Ramadan and is often a period of fasting for practicing Muslims.
 Celebrations last for 10 days, starting once the new moon has been sighted on the final day of the Islamic calendar.
 The tenth day of Muharram, which is known as the day of Ashura, is the most significant for Muslims for various reasons.
-In 2020, the day of Ashura is expected to begin on Friday, August 28, and end on Saturday, August 29.
+According to the Muharram date in 2022, the day of Ashura is expected to begin on August 7th or 8th.

 When does Muharram begin?